steveKapturowski/steveKapturowski.github.io/_posts/2015-05-01-understanding-similarity-with-markov-chains.md

 permalink: understanding-similarity
 ---

 Facebook is a graph.
 Twitter is a graph.
 The internet is a graph.
-Almost any other kind of data you can think of probably has some sort of graph structure.
+Almost any other kind of data you can think of probably has some sort of graph structure if you squint kinda funny and look at it from the right angle.
 So if you're a data scientist, it's pretty important to know how to deal with graphs.
 It's a common question to ask how one can find things that are similar in a graph, but finding a good answer may not be as simple as you think.

 ## Shortest Path

-Starting off with a simple first guess we could choose to measure similarity by the shortest path connecting two nodes, which can easily be computed using Dijkstra's algorithm.
+Starting off with a simple first guess we could choose to measure similarity by the shortest path connecting two nodes.
+In some ways this makes a lot of sense, particularly if you start thinking about your data as lying on some kind of submanifold in feature space (which you tend to do if you have an affinity for differential geometry).
+As it turns out, as the number of datapoints sampled from this hypothetical distribution goes to infinity you can meaningfully talk about the shortest path distance converging to the distance along a geodesic in the data manifold.

-For certain types of graphs and applications this might be good enough, but many naturally occurring graphs such as social networks and link graphs have degree distributions which roughly follow a power law:
+Cool.
+But for certain types of graphs and applications this might not be good enough, and many naturally occurring graphs such as social networks and link graphs have degree distributions which roughly follow a power law:

 $$ P(deg(v)=k) \sim k^{-\gamma} $$